Zastupic/tools-py.e-cyanobacterium.org/README.md

 - ***Fluorometry***
   - ***OJIP curves***
     - Shifting (to F<sub>0</sub>' and F<sub>P</sub>) and normalizing (between F<sub>0</sub>' and F<sub>P</sub>) the measured curves
-    - Plotting the measured curves
-    - Iidentification of F<sub>J</sub> and F<sub>I</sub> timing based on second derivation of the fluorescence signal
+    - Iidentification of F<sub>J</sub>, F<sub>I</sub> and F<sub>P</sub> timing based on second derivation of the fluorescence signal
     - Eventual manual correction of F<sub>J</sub> and F<sub>I</sub> timing
     - Calculation of relevant parameters, including those based on F<sub>J</sub> and F<sub>I</sub>,
+    - Plotting the measured, shifted and normalized OJIP curves, derivations and the calculated parameters
     - Exporting all results and plots to **.xlsx** file
   - ***Rapid light curves***
     - Plotting the measured curves